typestack/class-validator/README.md

-validator.isDivisibleBy(value, num); // Checks if value is a number that's divisible by another. validator.isPositive(value); // Checks if the value is a positive number. validator.isNegative(value); // Checks if the value is a negative number. validator.max(num, max); // Checks if the first number is greater than second. validator.min(num, min); // Checks if the first number is less than second.
+validator.isDivisibleBy(value, num); // Checks if value is a number that's divisible by another. validator.isPositive(value); // Checks if the value is a positive number. validator.isNegative(value); // Checks if the value is a negative number. validator.min(num, min); // Checks if the first number is greater than or equal to the second. validator.max(num, max); // Checks if the first number is less than or equal to the second.

 // date validation methods
 validator.minDate(date, minDate); // Checks if the value is a date that's after the specified date.